 For about 10 bucks only, you can make your own original miniature dollhouse furniture. (mind you, this is only suitable for Barbie-size houses or maybe a little bit smaller!)

 Let’s for example make a chair.

 Glue three of the Jenga blocks together to create a seat.
-Beware to not glue too much glue on the blocks, because it will show.
+Beware of not gluing too much glue on the blocks, because it will show.

 Let it dry thoroughly before continuing with the next steps.
 You will need two of these to finish the chair.

 Now it’s time to glue the legs to the chair.
 Use 4 blocks that you simply attach to the seat and let it dry well as well!